netnak/cloudburst/README.md

 ## ✅ Usage

+This addon *requires* a CloudFlare API token.
+It will need read access to  zone resources and purge access to cache purge for your account.
-These values toggle options in `config/cloudburst.php`:
+These env variables override defaults in `config/cloudburst.php`:

 ```env